• North Sea: At a glance

 Well-Being

-Clicking the icons on the left-hand side will allow you to explore each topic in more depth.
-The filters on the right-hand side will allow you to see how this picture might change under different climate change scenarios and fisheries management strategies.
+Clicking on the category icons allows you to explore each category in more depth, while the filters below allow you to visualise the trade-offs across these categories, under different climate change and fisheries management scenarios.

 FILTERS